avielrs/avielrs.github.io/_posts/2020-07-08-Intro-Market-Basket-Analysis.md

 ![Alternate image text](/images/Intro_MBA/df2.png)
 ![Alternate image text](/images/Intro_MBA/correlation.png)

-We can see from the contingency heatmap that Beer & Rice were co-purchased toegher 4 out of the 8 transactions and Beer & Milk and Apple & Beer were purchaased 3 out of the 8 transactions.
+We can see from the contingency heatmap that Beer & Rice were co-purchased together 4 out of the 8 transactions and Beer & Milk and Apple & Beer were purchased 3 out of the 8 transactions.
 While here in this example, the heatmap is a nice visual aid, for Big Datasets that contain thousands of items, a contingency heatmap will not be able to be helpful.
-As well, if a costumer purchases beer, what is the likelihood that the customer will also purchase rice?
+As well, if a customer purchases beer, what is the likelihood that the customer will also purchase a bag of rice?
 Or what is the likelihood that if the same customer purchases rice will be beer?
 Is this likelihood the same for both cases?
 Just because within this dataset, we see that there is a co-purchase between rice and beer, should a company invest time in money in marketing campaigns and consumer strategy that will focus on the purchase of beer and rice?

 In order to answer these questions, as data scientists we can apply an Apriori Algorithm which will determine the likelihood of co-purchases.

 #### Step 3: Apriori Algorithm

 Apriori Algorithm is an association rule algorithm.
 Association rules "help uncover all such relationships between items from huge databases".
 The Aipori Algorithm groups the list of items into antecedents and consequents.
 The antecedent is what the customer purchased while the consequent is the purchase result.
-For example, if a user purchases  beer (antecendent) then they will purcahse rice (consquent).
-We can see from the sample dataset above that if a customer buys beer (antecendent) then the customer buys rice (Consequent) for 50% of transactions (4 transacations/ 8 total transactions).
+For example, if a user purchases beer (antecedent) then they will purchase rice (consequent).
+We can see from the sample dataset above that if a customer buys beer (antecedent) then the customer buys rice (Consequent) for 50% of transactions (4 transactions/ 8 total transactions).
 We can see here that the antecedent and consequent are setup as an *if* (antecedent) *then* (consequent) statement.

-Aipori Algorithm quantifies the likelihood of a customer who purchases item A who will also purchase item B.
+Apriori Algorithm quantifies the likelihood of a customer who purchases item A who will also purchase item B.

-Aipori Algorithm provides four components: Support, Confidence, Conviction, and Lift:
+Apriori Algorithm provides four components: Support, Confidence, Conviction, and Lift:

 ![Alternate image text](/images/Intro_MBA/support.png)

 We can then set a support threshold where the support value means the item has a meaningful outcome on sales.
-Therefore identifying all items within all transactions where items contain a support threshold equal or greater than the set value.
-Confidence signifies the likelihood of item Y being purchased with item X. This is also known as conidtional probablity  ``` P(Y|X)```.
+Therefore, identifying all items within all transactions where items contain a support threshold equal or greater than the set value.
+Confidence signifies the likelihood of item Y being purchased with item X. This is also known as conditional probability ``` P(Y|X)```.
 The conditional probability of ```P(Y|X)``` is the probability of itemset 𝑌 in all transactions given the transaction already contains 𝑋. The drawback of confidence is that it only takes into account the popularity of X, and not the popularity of Y.

 ![Alternate image text](/images/Intro_MBA/confidence.png)

-Lift takes into account for popularity of Y which thus accomodates for the drawback present in calculating confidence.
-More precisely lift signifies the liklihood of item Y being purchased when item X is purchased, while taking into account the popularity of Y. If Lift > 1, then Y is likely bought with item X. Lift < 1, then Y is unlikely bought with item X.
+Lift takes into account for popularity of Y which thus accommodates for the drawback present in calculating confidence.
+More precisely lift signifies the likelihood of item Y being purchased when item X is purchased, while taking into account the popularity of Y. If Lift > 1, then Y is likely bought with item X. Lift < 1, then Y is unlikely bought with item X.

 ![Alternate image text](/images/Intro_MBA/lift.png)